 Closest Métro: Cluny- La Sorbonne

-2. The Latin Quarter Of Paris: Visit The Panthéon
+2. The Latin Quarter Paris: Visit The Panthéon

 Stand in awe at the stunning neo-classical building modelled after the Pantheon in Rome, explore the interior with Foucault’s Pendulum demonstrating that the earth rotates on its own axis, and look for countless inspirational French greats in the crypt.
 Oh, how the Latin Quarter of Paris is inspiring!

-This Latin Quarter of Paris gem is found at Place du Panthéon
+This Best Thing To Do in the Latin Quarter Paris is found at Place du Panthéon

 Closest Métro: RER Luxembourg, Cardinal Lemoine